ezgikorkmmaz/blogsite-flask/README.md

-# Login and Register Form with Flask and SQLALchemy
+# A BlogSite built with Flask

 I have created a web application using flask framework and python.
 It's a blog based application where different users can sign up and sign in to share and read different posts.
 It has simple and useful login/register forms.
 Users can update their accounts and add/change their profile pictures.
 I have used Flask, Python, Bootstrap, SQLAlchemy.